-1. Investigate the relationship between family background and socio-economic factors.

-2. Establish relationship between pupils and academic performance.

-3. Analyse the effect of socio-economic factors on school enrolment.
+- 1. Investigate the relationship between ethnicity and socio inequalities on education. - 2.
+To investigate the socio-economic impact on education. - 3.
+Analyze the effect of socio-economic factors on school attendance.

-1.3.3 Research questions
+1.4 Research questions

-- 1. What is the relationship between family background and socio-economic factors? - 2.
-What is the relationship between pupils and academic performance? - 3.
-What are the effects of socio-economic factors on school enrolment?
+- 1. What is the relationship between ethnicity and socio inequalities on education? - 2.
+What is the socio-economic impact on education? - 3.
+What are the effects of socio-economic factors on school attendance?

-1.4 Significance of the Study
+1.5 Significance of the study

-The researcher was able to get first hand information on the effects of socio-economic factors on academic performance of pupils.
+The researcher will be able to get first hand information on the effects of socio-economic factors on academic performance of pupils.

-The schools in Garissa district benefited from the research as it helped the administration to know how best to handle pupils from different backgrounds.
+The schools in Kitui benefited from the research as it helped the administration to know how best to handle pupils from different backgrounds.

-The research is of great help to other students in the faculty of education who might wish to enhance the same later.
+The research will be of great help to other students in the Institute of Open and Distance learning who might wish to enhance the same later.

-1.5 Scope of the Study
+1.5 Scope of the study

-The research was carried out between April 2009 and August 2009.
-The study focused on the impact of socio-economic factors on academic performance of pupils .The research was conducted in selected primary schools in Central division,Garissa district.
-The respondents to the research were pupils as well as the teachers and parents.
+The research was carried out between Sept 2010 and Dec 2010.
+The study focused on the impact of socio-economic factors on academic performance of pupils.
+The research was conducted in Yatta Zone, Kitui district.
+The respondents to the research were pupils as well as the teachers and parents in selected primary schools.

-1.6 Limitations of the Study
+1.6 Limitations of the study